appditto/pippin_nano_wallet/README.md

 ## Pippin Performance

-In a benchmark against the node developer wallet, Pippin was 2x faster on average on 3 independent runs.

-- All runs used the same node (V20)
-- Every run created a new wallet and 21 accounts
-- Every run consisted of 62 transactions (blocks)
-- [BoomPoW](https://bpow.banano.cc) was used as the work peer for all runs

 <p align="center">  <img src="https://raw.githubusercontent.com/appditto/pippin_nano_wallet/master/assets/benchmark.png" alt="Pippin Benchmarks"> </p>

 The benchmark script that was used is available [here](https://raw.githubusercontent.com/appditto/pippin_nano_wallet/master/benchmark.py)

+There were 3 independent runs for each wallet, 62 blocks each, same node, and the same work peer.

 ## How Pippin Works